hosseinoliabak/cisco/Switching/06_2_aaa_dot1x.md

 **Scenario:** If a PC is connected to a switch first authenticate then bring the port up/up.

 * 802.1X also involves three parties:
-  * Authentication server: RADIUS
+  * Authentication server: Host which supports the RADIUS and EAP
-  * Authenticator: The Switch
+  * Authenticator: Switch or wireless access point
-  * Supplicant: The PC is going to be connected to the switch
+  * Supplicant (Client): The device is going to be connected to the switch or WAP

+Using 802.1X authentication, the client provides credentials to the authenticator, which the authenticator forwards to the authentication server for verification.
+Note that the authenticator does not need to have a certificate or have any knowledge of the authentication method (PEAP, TLS, etc).
+The authentication is tunneled from the client to the authenticator over the RADUIS protocol.

 For port-based authentication, both the switch and the end user’s PC must support the 802.1X standard, using the Extensible Authentication Protocol over LANs (EAPOL).